Pondicherry Egg Curry – Muthaiy curry.

 Recipe for South Indian Pondicherry style Egg Curry – Muthaiy curry.
-Adapted from the Pondicherry Kitchen.
-Measurements Used – 1 cup = 250 ml
+Adpated from the Pondicherry Kitchen.
+With step by step pictures.

 For the Paste